inflearn logo

 To ensure the data access layer works in harmony with the DB,

-you must understand the underlying principles of Hibernate, JDBC, and the database engine.
+you must understand the operating principles of Hibernate, JDBC, and the database engine beneath the surface.

 This difference is what separates a high-performance application from one that barely runs.